icecream17/Stuff/writing/walk.md

 surface is cancelled by normal force.
 This cancellation depends on how much forces would tend to go through the surface, so normal force is directed perpendicularly away from the surface.

-We have $\vec{f} = \mu \vec{n}$: friction is the friction coefficent of the surface times normal force.
+We have $\vec{f} = \mu \vec{n}$: friction is the friction coefficient of the surface times normal force.

-So, imagine you are sliding against the bouncy castle wall.
+So, imagine you are sliding against a snow wall.
 Two scenarios: in both you walk forward but in the second someone else is pushing you into the wall.
 In the second one, there is more friction, even though you slide against the wall the same distance for both.

 ## Roundness, friction, and acceleration